 A regulated control scheme (RCS) is imposed by the government to manage food-related risks.
 This is done through MPI and in consultation with industry.

-An RCS is developed in the following circumstances:
+The government develops an RCS in the following circumstances:

-- when a Risk Management Programme (RMP) would not be feasible or practicable
+- when a risk management programme (RMP) wouldn't be feasible or practicable

 - when it is more efficient for the government to run a national programme

 - if it is needed to meet the market access requirements of export markets.